 In 2012, I began reassessing my business and my life.
 In the last few years I’ve made a number of changes, including reducing the number of services I offer (no more book ghostwriting!) and changing my business name to Huff Industrial Marketing, Inc.

-And in the process, I get to know you and your family.
-I care about your success as much as you do.
+I care about your business as much as you do.

-Manufacturing is what made this country great — and I’m proud to be part of its history.
+Manufacturing is what made this country great.
+I’m proud to be part of its history.
 Even better, I’m happy that I have the ability to form deep connections with people like you and then tell your story through marketing.